HPC Architecture Explained

 HPC storage types are:

 • Physical.
 Traditional HPC systems often use physical, on-premises storage.
 On-premise storage enables the inclusion of high-performance parallel file systems, storage area networks (SANs), or network-attached storage (NAS) systems.
-Physical storage is directly connected to the HPC infrastructure, providing low-latency access to data for compute nodes within the local environment.
+Physical storage is directly connected to the HPC infrastructure, providing low-latency data access for compute nodes within the local environment.

 • Cloud Storage.
 Cloud-based HPC storage solutions offer scalability and flexibility.
-In contrast to traditional external storage, typically the slowest computer system component, cloud storage within an HPC system operates at a high speed.
+In contrast to traditional external storage, which is typically the slowest component of a computer system, cloud storage within an HPC system operates at high speed.

 • Hybrid.
-A hybrid HPC storage solution combines both on-premises physical storage and cloud storage to create a flexible and scalable infrastructure.
-This approach allows organizations to address specific requirements, optimize costs, and achieve a balance between on-site control and the scalability offered by the cloud.
+A hybrid HPC storage solution combines on-premises physical storage with cloud storage to create a flexible, scalable infrastructure.
+This approach enables organizations to address specific requirements, optimize costs, and balance on-site control with the scalability of the cloud.

 Network